-2K.
+2J.
 Continuum of Care (CoC) Sheltered Homeless Population and Subpopulation: Data Collection

 CoCs are required to produce data on seven subpopulations.
-These subpopulations are the chronically homeless, severely mentally ill, chronic substance abuse, veterans, persons with HIV/AIDS, victims of domestic violence, and unaccompanied youth (under 18).
-Subpopulation is required for sheltered homeless persons and optional for unsheltered homeless persons, with the exception of chronically homeless persons.
-Sheltered chronically homeless people are those living in emergency shelters only.
+These subpopulations are: chronically homeless, severely mentally ill, chronic substance abuse, veterans, persons with HIV/AIDS, victims of domestic violence, and unaccompanied youth (under 18).
+Subpopulation data is required for sheltered homeless persons and, with the exception of chronically homeless and veterans, optional for unsheltered persons.
+Sheltered chronically homeless persons are those living in emergency shelters only.